Cory Conacher: Buffalo Sabres

 The Sabres declined to offer Conacher a contract extension, which allowed him to become a free agent on June 30, 2014.
 The team was undecided in regard to retaining his rights, only deciding at the last minute to release him.

 New York Islanders

 On July 1, 2014, Conacher was signed as a free agent by the New York Islanders on a one-year, $600,000 contract.
 After playing in 15 of the team's first 29 games, Conacher was placed on waivers by the Islanders on December 12, 2014.
 He cleared waivers and was assigned to the team's minor league affiliate, Bridgeport Sound Tigers, the following day.
 On March 2, 2015, Conacher was traded to the Vancouver Canucks, in exchange for Utica Comets player Dustin Jeffrey.
-He was assigned to AHL affiliate, the Utica Comets, securing an offensive role to help the club reach the Calder Cup finals.
+He was assigned to their AHL affiliate, the Utica Comets, securing an offensive role to help the club reach the Calder Cup finals.